July 11, 2014

-It is a common misconception that animals end up in shelters because they've been abused or done something "wrong."
-In fact, most animals are given to shelters because of "people reasons," not because of anything they've done.
+It is a common misconception that animals end up in shelters or with rescue groups because they've been abused or done something "wrong."
+In fact, most animals are given to shelters or rescue groups because of "people reasons," not because of anything they've done.
 Things like a divorce, a move, lack of time, and financial constraints are among the most common reasons pets lose their homes.

-Adopting a pet from an animal shelter is much less expensive than buying a pet at a pet store or through other sources.
+Adopting a pet from an animal shelter or rescue group is much less expensive than buying a pet at a pet store or through other sources.
 In addition, animals from many shelters are already spayed or neutered and vaccinated, which makes the shelter's fee a real bargain.

 Pets have a way of putting a smile on your face and a spring in your step.
 Not only do animals give you unconditional love, but they have been shown to be psychologically, emotionally, and physically beneficial.
 Caring for a companion animal can provide a sense of purpose and fulfillment and lessen feelings of loneliness and isolation in all age groups.

 Find your new best friend today!
 Search for adoptable pets at the Shelter Pet Project.